-Rhode Island is situated along the coast of the Atlantic and includes a large inlet of the ocean making most of New Jersey coastal.
+Rhode Island is situated along the coast of the Atlantic and includes a large inlet of the ocean making most of Rhode Island coastal.
 It’s nickname, “the ocean state”, reflects this maritime geography.
+It is known for its beautiful coastlines.
 Rhode island is the smallest state in the union, but has the second highest population density, after New Jersey, of any state.

 The state is named after an old name of one of its islands, an island now known as Aquidneck, after the colonies of Providence Plantation and Rhode Island merged.
 The first colony of the state, Providence Plantation, was founded by Roger Williams, who desired a place where people could worship freely in the way they wanted, on land granted to him by the Narragansett and Pequot tribes.
 Roger Williams had been banned from Massachusetts colony for his religious views.

 Rhode Island was one of the rebellious colonies that fought free of English domination in the 1770s.
 Rhode Island, a popular and lucrative spot for smuggling, attacked the king’s ship, the Gaspee, which was trying to collect customs dues.
 On May 4, 1776 Rhode Island became the first colony to renounce its ties to the English crown.
 It was also the last state to ratify the Constitution, holding out until a Bill of Rights was promised as part of the Constitution.